gordonjb/graplist.fm/README.md

 ```

 # """"Roadmap""""
 - Add a way to include shows not on Cagematch.
-Probably some method to load YAML from a file or directory that includes the metadata we need
+Probably some method to load YAML from a file or directory that includes the metadata we need.
+- I'm pretty confident initially that this will be a locally run thing, requiring Python etc. I'd like to get it to a place where it's something online, or at least something you just need to dump a list of shows into.
 - Your request could go here!